 4. The Liberal Democrats are facing the traditional third party squeeze

 Just over a month ago the Liberal Democrats were riding a wave of popularity and predicting gains in the double figures.
 Jo Swinson was even able to confidently position herself as a credible candidate for Prime Minister.
 However, a week before polling day those hopes look dashed.

-There are different explanations for the Liberal Democrats’ current position.
-One theory is that they have simply suffered the usual squeeze that the third party faces in every election.
+There are different explanations for the Liberal Democrats’ current predicament.
+One explanation is that they have simply suffered the usual squeeze that the third party faces in every election.
 Another theory is that, by renegotiating the Withdrawal Agreement in October, Boris Johnson has succeeded in winning back Remain inclined Tory voters who were hostile to a no deal Brexit.
 There will clearly be a debate about whether the Liberal Democrat pledge to revoke Article 50 has backfired, alienating voters suffering from over three years of Brexit fatigue.

 Nonetheless, given the impact of local factors and tactical voting, it is still possible that the Liberal Democrats may overshoot expectations.
 Small variations in vote share in individual constituencies could make a big difference to their final result.
-Today’s polls suggest they are on course to make gains in Remain voting Richmond Park and St Albans, although they face a tough fight in Leave supporting Eastbourne and Carshalton and Wallington.
+Today’s polls suggest they are still on course to make gains in Remain voting Richmond Park and St Albans, although they face a tough fight in Leave supporting Eastbourne and Carshalton and Wallington.

 5. The Conservative road to victory runs through the ‘red wall’

 Modelling shows that the Conservative path to victory lies on them picking up Labour seats in the North and Midlands.

 Key battleground seats are those in traditional areas which have long voted Labour but inclined towards Leave during the referendum.